“Let’s Change Our Perspectives” Photo Exhibition: 10 Years of the Foundation

 With 77,000 women served among the active clients of its partner institutions, compared to the sector average of less than 50,000, the Grameen Crédit Agricole Foundation stands out as a committed player.
 This has been a choice it has made since its inception.
 It continues to do so today: approximately one-third of the institutions in its portfolio specifically target women.

 Zhanna B. Zhakupova, Managing Director of Asian Credit Fund, a microfinance organization supported by the Foundation in Kazakhstan, said: “We know that women reinvest more than 90% of their income into their families and children’s education.
-Therefore, the more women engage in economic activities, even small ones, the more families in Kazakhstan will be able to achieve a decent standard of living.
+Therefore, the more women engage in economic activities, even the smallest ones, the more families in Kazakhstan will be able to achieve a decent standard of living.
 This reality is at the heart of ACF.
-Since 1997, we have supported more than 100,000 women by providing them with access to credit and training to start and grow their own businesses.”
+Since 1997, we have supported more than 100,000 women by giving them access to credit and training to start and grow their own businesses.”

 Find out more here: Annual Report 2017